scala-js/scala-js-website/doc/calling-javascript.md

 }
 {% endhighlight %}

-Recall that `asInstanceOf[JQueryGreenify]` will be erased when mapping to JavaScript because `JQueryGreenify` in a JS trait.
+Recall that `jq.asInstanceOf[JQueryGreenify]` will be erased when mapping to JavaScript because `JQueryGreenify` is a JS trait.
+The implicit conversion is therefore a no-op and can be inlined away, which means that this pattern does not have any runtime overhead.

 ## Reflective calls

 Scala.js does not support reflective calls on any subtype of `js.Any`.
 This is mainly due to the `@JSName` annotation.
 Since we cannot statically enforce this restriction, reflective calls on